 "exp": 123456789, # required - the timestamp for when the token expires.

-The custom payload claim in an Approov token is the one in the pay key:
+The token binding in an Approov token is the one in the

-Please bear in mind that the custom payload claim is not meant to pass application data to the API server, or any data that changes in every request.
-If this is a hard requirement for your use case, please contact us for further discussion.
+Please bear in mind that the token binding is not meant to pass application data to the API server.

 In order to correctly check for the expiration times of the Approov tokens it is important that the system clock for the Java server is synchronized automatically over the network with an authoritative time source.
 In Linux this is usual done with an NTP server.